chatox/networks-science-course/practicum/as02_distances_diameter.md

     15   end for
     16 end for

-**Do not copy-paste an implementation found online**.
+:warning: **Do not copy-paste an implementation found online**.
 If you do so, it will be counted as plagiarism and get a zero grade.
 Instead, directly translate from the provided pseudocode, we are providing step-by-step instructions next.

 **Do not copy-paste an implementation found online or you will get a zero grade.**